Salt Dough Star Ornaments

 salt dough star ornaments hero

 This is a perfect family craft for the holidays.
-You can make this ornament craft project for your tree, or as DIY gifts for Christmas.
+You can make this ornament craft project for your tree or as a DIY gift for Christmas.

 Supplies